kachunchau/kachunchau/content/portfolio/sealskinz.md

 * Easier to navigate
 * Incorporate more lifestyle imagery
 * More emphasis to their category pages
-* Product pages should portray more content
+* More content on product pages so customers can get immersed in the products

 Sealskinz are a preimium brand and they wanted their new design to reflect the quality of their products.
 This was done by using ample white space and a dark colour palette to reflect luxury.